Shinnosuke Ogasawara: Washington Nationals

 On January 24, 2025, Ogasawara signed a two-year, $3.5 million contract with the Washington Nationals of Major League Baseball (MLB).
 He was optioned to the Triple-A Rochester Red Wings to begin the season, for whom he recorded a 4.80 ERA across three starts.
 On July 6, Ogasawara was promoted to the major leagues for the first time.
 He made his first MLB appearance that same day, pitching 2 2/3 innings in relief.

 Ogasawara had his first MLB at bat on August 27, 2025 in a game against the New York Yankees, when catcher Drew Millas broke his finger and designated hitter Riley Adams had to take his place, leaving a batting position open.
 Ogasawara was already pitching in the game and interim manager Miguel Cairo decided to let Ogasawara bat for himself, a rare instance in MLB.
 Ogasawara struck out on three pitches against Yankees pitcher Max Fried.
 He made 23 appearances (two starts) for Washington during his rookie campaign, but struggled to a 6.98 ERA with 30 strikeouts.
 On October 29, Ogasawara was removed from the 40-man roster and sent outright to Triple-A Rochester.

+In 2026, Ogasawara made 11 starts split between Rochester and the Double-A Harrisburg Senators, accumulating a 2–2 record and 2.91 ERA with 64 strikeouts across 58 2/3 innings pitched.
+He was released by the Nationals organization on June 15, 2026.

+Yomiuri Giants

+On June 18, 2026, Ogasawara signed with the Yomiuri Giants of Nippon Professional Baseball.